 If you think that you have to sell to join, think again.
-I welcome ‘hobby demonstrators’, those like me who want to save money of their orders, and/or get a bit of £/€ to help pay for their crafting habit.
+I welcome ‘hobby demonstrators’, those who want to save money on their orders, and/or get a bit of £/€ to help pay for their crafting habit.

-Joining my Stampin’ Up! team and Stampin’ Up! is just like become part of a warehouse group, think Costco.
-You join and you then get to go shopping for all the products that you would normally buy, but you are going to get a 20% discount.
-With Stampin’ Up! there is no annual membership fee, it is risk free.
+Joining my Stampin’ Up! team and you then get to go shopping for all the products that you would normally buy, but you are going to get a (min) 20% discount.
+With Stampin’ Up! there is no annual membership fee, it is risk free – there is no catch!
 To get started, you just buy your personalised kit and even that is discounted!

 - Do you love stamping, scrapbooking and paper crafts?